Maclenn77/support-korean-language/README.md

 # Learn Korean

-This is a module with tools and constants for the Korean language
+This is a module with tools and constants for the Korean language.
+Contribute, please!

 ## :hammer: Built With